 Mulch comes in many different varieties.
 The basic division is between organic and inorganic mulches.
 Organic mulch, like compost, decomposes into and improves the soil.
 Inorganic mulch, like pebbles or rock, doesn’t ever decompose.

-But you must prioritize since no mulches can do it all.
+You must prioritize, however, since no mulches can do it all.
 When you are selecting a mulch for windy areas, wind protection tops the list of the qualities you seek in a mulch.
-But what type of mulch won’t blow away?
+What type of mulch won’t blow away?

 Inorganic Mulching in Windy Spots